Stochastic Submodular Bandits with Delayed Composite Anonymous Bandit Feedback: Introduction

-In our analysis, we define the notion of upper tail bounds, which measures the tightness of a family of distributions, and use it to bound the regret.
-This notion allows us to reduce the complexity of considering a family of delay distributions to considering only a single delay distribution.
+We note that this work considers the most general form of the notion of composite anonymous delayed feedback studied in the literature that we know of.
+The challenge in capturing this generalized notion of delay is how to handle infinite dimensional random vectors, i.e., random variables that take their values within the space of all probability measures over non-negative integers.
+This is done by defining the notion of upper tail bounds, which measures the tightness of a family of distributions\footnote{See Assumption~\ref{assumption} and Lemma~\ref{L:tightness_equiv_upper_bound} for more details.} (i.e., probability distributions over non-negative integers), and use it to bound the regret.
+Our definition of composite anonymous delay together with the notion of upper tail bound provide an easy way to handle the delay where a single positive real number can capture the effect of delay even in the presence of unbounded delay.
 Then we use Bernstein inequality to control the effect of past actions on the observed reward of the current action that is being repeated.
 This allows us to obtain a regret upper bound in terms of the expected value of the upper tail bound.
 The use of upper tail bounds for studying regret in bandits with delayed feedback is novel and has not been considered in the literature earlier, to the best of our knowledge.

+Even for non-combinatorial bandits in \cite{Wang_Wang_Huang_2021}, the setting is more limited than what we consider and the regret bound is not closed form and depends on multiple aspects of impact of delay, while our work provide an easy way to handle the delay where a single positive real number can capture the effect of delay even in the presence of unbounded delay.
+This notion allows us to simplify the proof for different types of delay and use a reduction method, captured in Lemmas 5, 6 and 7 to reduce the all types of delay into a simple setting which could be analyzed using Theorem 1.
+This simplified notion and analysis will be important for any analysis of such feedback in any bandits literature in the future.

+A fundamental challenge in dealing with composite anonymous feedback is that the information received after each action is so little that every existing algorithm has been using the idea of repeating actions to obtain estimates of true rewards.
+The SOTA for the non-combinatorial setting uses an adaptive approach to revisit actions and improve the estimate of the reward of each action over time.
+The combinatorial nature of the problem does not allow for such an approach, since we will not be able to try every action once, let alone revisit them.
+As a result, we expect the optimal regret bound for this problem to result from using the same fixed time repeating approach used here with the optimal algorithm for the base setting without delay.

 The main contributions of this paper can be summarized as follows